Danhayes3008/Milestone-project1/README.md

 I used the developers tools on Microsoft edge and discovered a few misplaced tags.
 This has been fixed.
 On mobile and tablet the background image gets stretched, this will be fixed at a later date.

+---

+<strong>Deployment:</strong>
+-

+I chosen to deploy my website to Github due to its simple method for uploading whilst you are still working on your projects.
+To upload to Github you first have to create a repository on github then enter the following commands onto the command window on cloud 9:

+- git remote add origin git@github.com:Danhayes3008/repository-name.git
+- git inital
+- git add .
+- git commit -m "update" .
+- git push -u origin master

+By doing this all the work on the website is backed up incase there is problems with the development side.
+It will allow me to recover a previously deployed file allowing me to recover any information that was lost or incorrectly altered.

 -----------------------------------------------------------